PDXChinese/pdxchinese.github.io/_pages/volunteering.md

 Our volunteers who assist with certifying students’ hours have prepared a detailed **[PVSA Application Guide](/assets/pdf/PVSA_Application_Instruction_v2024.pdf)**, Please review it carefully; it is available in both English and Chinese.

 Many students and parents inquire about volunteer opportunities.
-We encourage you to explore what past recipients have accomplished by clicking on their names here: [Current and past PVSA honorees](https://pdxchinese.org/pvsa/)
+We encourage you to explore what past recipients have accomplished by clicking on their names here: [Current and past PVSA/CVSA honorees](https://pdxchinese.org/pvsa/)

 ![](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/communities/pvsa_award)